Job Alerts Back to career search

 CBE

-• Pilot above CBE activities with CHARM graduate students and postdocs as appropriate with goal of expansion to the larger CBE (and possibly external) community as relevant.
+• Pilot new graduate student/postdoc community building and professional development initiatives with CHARM graduate students and postdocs with the goal of expansion to the larger CBE (and possibly external) community as relevant.

 QUALIFICATIONS:

-• Master’s degree in a related STEM field and four years of teaching experience.
+• Master’s degree in chemical-engineering or a related field and four years of teaching experience.

 • Knowledge of graduate-level materials research and higher education environments.